 Whether Emma was loved or wanted we’ll never know, but giving birth in the Workhouse meant one thing: that her mother would receive at least some medical care and supervision during childbirth.
 Sadly there are more stories than are bearable from this time in history of desperate mothers delivering their (more often than not illegitimate) babies only to immediately suffocate them, strike them on the head with a hard object, drown them, or in one particularly sad story I read, toss the child over a wall whilst walking down the road.

-My great Aunty Tessie, who was in service – i.e. a domestic servant in a residential household (and as a side note thought she was the bees knees because being in service was quite an achievement and rarely achievable for anyone from a poor Irish Catholic family.
-Job adverts at the time would specifically rule out Catholics from applying) – said that young women working as maids and sometimes caught entirely by surprise going into labour – their corsets, hard work, and simple diets concealing their ‘being in the family way’ – would put their dead babies “up the chimney” (which have a series of ‘steps’ inside).
+My great Aunty Tessie, who was ‘in service’ – i.e. a domestic servant in a residential household (and as a side note thought she was the bees knees -admittedly being in service was quite an achievement and rarely achievable for anyone from a poor Irish Catholic family.
+Job adverts at the time would specifically rule out Catholics from applying) – said that young women working as maids who were caught entirely by surprise going into labour (their corsets, hard work, and simple diets concealing their ‘being in the family way’) would put the bodies of their dead babies “up the chimney” (which had ledges inside the flue).

 Others would forge midwife certificates to indicate a stillbirth and pay an unsuspecting or crooked church sexton to bury them in a local graveyard, which – however fraudulently – at least seems a proper resting place compared to others.